RobertoPrevato/K8sStudies/docs/getting-started.md

 personal use, education, and non-commercial open source projects can still use Docker Desktop for free.

-You can use the Docker CLI (command-line interface) for free for commercial use.
+You can use the Docker CLI (command-line interface) for free also for commercial use.

 ///